-The Town of Kirkland rapidly changed from its rural origins to a residential neighbourhood a lot because of the Trans-Canada Highway that officially opened in 1962.
+The Town of Kirkland rapidly changed from its rural origins to a residential area and functions mostly because of the Trans-Canada Highway that officially opened in 1962.

-Kirkland is a young and dynamic city naturally divided into four sectors along Highway 40.
-Nowadays, it is mostly maintenance and redevelopment in Kirkland because its close to 400 industrial, commercial and institutional establishments have resulted in a shortage of available space for new constructions.
+Nowadays in Kirkland, it is a lot about maintenance and redevelopment mostly because its close to 400 industrial, commercial and institutional establishments have created a shortage of available space for new constructions.

-The Town of Kirkland is surrounded by Pierrefonds-Roxboro, Dollard-des-Ormeaux, Pointe-Claire, Beaconsfield, Baie d'Urfé and Sainte-Anne-de-Bellevue.
+The Town of Kirkland is surrounded by the borough of Pierrefonds-Roxboro, the City of Dollard-des-Ormeaux, the City of Pointe-Claire, the City of Beaconsfield, the Town of Baie-d'Urfé and the City of Sainte-Anne-de-Bellevue.

 The information provided by Montreal Kits is informational only and has no legal value.